Slite for Startups: Editor's Take

 Slite Alternatives Worth Considering

-For startups evaluating developer tools tools, Slite is worth a closer look.
+For startups evaluating developer & it tools, Slite is worth a closer look.
 The combination of mature features and the Free Plan startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Slite?